 - Create a Career Link account

-- Search and apply for Student Employee positions
+- Once your application is approved, you can search and apply for Student Employee positions

 If you are an LCCC employee who supervises student employees, check out the Supervisor’s Handbook, or telephone Career Services, 366-4076, for further assistance.